-Chris worked as a freelance copywriter in Manchester’s advertising industry for 15 years before being appointed as the first ever RLF Writing Fellow at the University of Manchester.
+Chris worked as a freelance copywriter in Manchester’s advertising industry for 15 years before being appointed as first ever Writing Fellow at the University of Manchester.
 There, he designed and delivered several talks to postgraduates on how to write effectively.
 These talks have since been adapted and delivered to audiences beyond the educational sector.

 A particular strength of Chris is his ability to work one-to-one with an academic, combing through their text to identify and remedy any issue that clouds a reader’s understanding.